0xPolygon/polygon-cli/README.md

 ## Protobuf

-Dumpblocks can also output to Protobuf format.
+Dumpblocks can also output to protobuf format.
 If you wish to make changes to the protobuf:

 1. Install the protobuf compiler